Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 1. Albea Services

 Albea Services SAS has developed a cosmetic product dispenser pot that features a removable refill to minimize waste and allow for the reuse of the pot.
 The pot consists of a base, a cover, and a refill.
-The refill is designed with a ring that connects to the base and cover, enabling the cover to close over the refill rather than directly on the base.
+The refill features a ring that connects to the base and cover, allowing the cover to close over the refill rather than directly on the base.

 This keeps the cosmetic product in the refill to reuse the empty pot.
 The refill is either a flexible bag or a solid piece designed to avoid trapping the product in corners.
 It also includes anti-rotation features to keep it stable and ensure the cover seals properly.
 Additionally, the refill may have sealing elements to secure the product further.